Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods

 The rest of this article is organized as follows: Section \ref{notations and assumptions} introduces notations, definitions and assumptions.
-Section \ref{the KH method} presents the proposed Katyusha-H method and related preliminary explanations.
-Section \ref{main results and related discussions} presents our theoretical findings and detailed discussions and interpretations concerning the theoretical results, where most of the proofs are deferred to the Appendix.
-Section \ref{conclusions} summarises the proposed idea and technique from a high-level perspective and relist the contributions briefly.
+Section \ref{the KH method} presents the proposed framework and some preliminary explanations.
+Section \ref{main results and related discussions} presents our theoretical findings and detailed discussions and interpretations concerning the theoretical results, and most of the proofs are deferred to the Appendix.
+Section \ref{experiments} gives the results of numerical experiments.
+Finally, Section \ref{conclusions} summarises the proposed idea and technique from a high-level perspective and relist the contributions briefly.